telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 ## Setting Fiddler Everywhere alongside the Node Proxy

-After setting the proxy, either globally or explicitly, for your Node.js process, Fiddler Everywhere will immediately start capturing all of the traffic that goes through the Node proxy.
-You can turn off the **Live Traffic** switch to capture only the process from your Node.js libraries.
-Turning on the **Live Traffic** switch will set Fiddler as a system proxy, and the **Live Traffic** will start capturing traffic for all applications that use the OS system proxy.
+After setting the proxy, either globally or explicitly, for your Node.js process, Fiddler Everywhere will immediately start capturing all the traffic that goes through the Node proxy.
+You can turn off the **System Proxy** switch to capture only the process from your Node.js libraries.
+Turning on the **System Proxy** switch will set Fiddler as a system proxy, and the application will start capturing traffic for all apps that use the OS system proxy.